NCAA Season 91

 NCAA Season 91 was the 2015–16 collegiate athletic year of the National Collegiate Athletic Association (NCAA) in the Philippines.
 It was hosted by the Mapúa Institute of Technology, now Mapúa University and was opened on June 27, 2015, at the Mall of Asia Arena in Pasay hosted by Andrei Felix and Myrtle Sarrosa and ended on March 8, 2016, with the Cheerleading Competition and closing ceremonies held at the MOA Arena, which was also hosted by Felix and Sarrosa, together with Anton Roxas, Migs Bustos, Ceej Tantengco and Roxanne Montealegre.

-This was the first season after the NCAA renewed broadcasting deal with ABS-CBN Sports, after a 3-year contract with Sports5.
+This was the first season after the NCAA renewed its broadcasting deal with ABS-CBN Sports, after a 3-year contract with Sports5.

-ABS-CBN had covered the NCAA Games from 2002 to 2011 until it left for Sports5/AKTV in the 88th Season.
+ABS-CBN previously covered the NCAA games from 2002 to 2011 until it left for Sports5/AKTV starting on Season 88 in 2012.

 Lyceum of the Philippines University and Emilio Aguinaldo College were accredited as full members of the NCAA, based from their performance in Season 90.
 In the end of the season, San Beda College regain the general championship title, dethroning De La Salle-College of Saint Benilde in seniors, and also having a 3-peat championship for the juniors division.